 Firstly, multiple Raspberry Pis will be necessary for the software development process.
 As soon as a working prototype is established it will be displayed using one Pi while the other Pi is reserved for continued code development.
 Updates can then be pushed periodically to the Pi that is running the monitor.

 Many of the COTS components of the project are sold as kits thus eliminating the need to buy power supply cables, cases, or adapters.
-The Elduino display comes with necessary power transformer and cable, although the cable may need to be extended pending where the display will ultimately be installed.
+The Elduino display comes with necessary power adapter and cable, although the cable may need to be extended pending where the display will ultimately be installed.
 The Pis will be housed in a case included in the CanaKit, which also contains the power supply for the device.

 Two MicroSD cards are necessary, one for each Raspberry Pi.
 UHS-I cards are capable of 10Mbps data transfer speeds.
-While the Pi effectively tops out around 22Mbps for reads from the SD card slot, the display application does not require particularly fast data-fetching or writing and therefore, the Class 1 SD card will be sufficient.
+While the Pi effectively tops out around 22Mbps for reads from the SD card slot, the display application does not require particularly fast data-fetching or writing , and therefore, the Class 1 SD card will be sufficient.
 While it is undetermined how large the final application file will be, the mounted Raspbian Stretch image

-The screen and Pi must be linked for display and touch data.
-Display will be passed with the HDMI to Micro HDMI cable, with the Micro HDMI needed on the monitor-end.
+The screen and Pi must be linked together to display and response to touch.
+The display will be passed with the HDMI to Micro HDMI cable, with the Micro HDMI needed on the monitor-end.
 Touch data will be returned from the display screen which is done via a micro USB to USB A cable, with the monitor needing the micro USB connector.

 Deliverables and Schedule